datalad/datalad-catalog/docs/source/pipeline_description.rst

-This catalog can be served locally (``datalad catalog-serve``) to view/test it, deployed to an open or/restricted cloud server in order to make it available to the public or colleagues/collaborators (e.g. via GitHub Pages in the case of publicly available catalogs), and updated with new entries in future (with a ``datalad catalog-add``).
+This catalog can be served locally (``datalad catalog-serve``) to view/test it, deployed to an open or/restricted cloud server in order to make it available to the public or colleagues/collaborators (e.g. via Netlify in the case of publicly available catalogs), and updated with new entries in future (with a ``datalad catalog-add``).

 Happy cataloging!